-Today’s guest post is by Katherine Everitt-Newton, a resilience coach.
-A chance encounter in the office, triggered her post on Courteous Office Behaviour.
-Being liked and respected by your peers and colleagues, goes a long way to helping you get to partner.
-Courteous behaviour is just one way to help you seem more approachable and likeable.
+This is a guest post is by Katherine Everitt-Newton, a resilience coach.
+A chance encounter in the office triggered this post on Courteous Office Behaviour.
+Being liked and respected by your peers and colleagues goes a long way to helping you get to get noticed for partner track and make partner.
+Courteous behaviour is just one way to help you seem more approachable, likeable and professional.

 Over to Katherine: